-ECONOMIC CASE Impact For Scheme Appraisal Summary Table please see Appendix E. Assessment Positive impacts (inc. jobs & homes) Negative impacts Journey time improvements None identified so far Assist with Stansted's expansion plans Improve access Help unlock jobs Help unlock new homes Helps unlock local plan delivery The scheme was assessed using a Vissim model, with input from a wider Harlow Area model (Refer 3.8 and Appendix C).
-3.2.
-Outputs This project indirectly supports jobs in the Bishop's Stortford / Stansted area and the development of Stansted, associated business parks and housing growth as detailed above.
+ECONOMIC CASE Impact For Scheme Appraisal Summary Table please see Appendix D. Assessment Positive impacts (inc. jobs & homes) Negative impacts Journey time improvements None identified so far Assist with Stansted's expansion plans Help unlock jobs Help unlock new homes Helps unlock local plan delivery The scheme was assessed using a Vissim model with input from a wider Harlow Area model (Refer 3.8 and Appendix C).
+This project indirectly supports jobs in the Bishop's Stortford / Stansted area and the Outputs development of Stansted, associated business parks and housing growth as detailed above.
 3.3.
-Wider Due to limited data, models and other tools immediately available, it was not possible to fully benefits assess the wider economic benefits, although some estimates have now been conducted which provide Agglomeration, Output Change in imperfectly competitive markets and tax revenues arising from labour market impacts (labour supply impacts and move to more or less productive jobs).
-An estimate of the impact for the output change in imperfectly competitive markets (WI2) can be made per TAG Unit A2.1 (4.4.3).
-It is estimated as a proportion of total user benefits for business journeys, calculated as a 10% uplift to business user benefits (10% of £12.802m = £1.280m) and have been added as estimate of wider economic benefits.
+Wider The project will not only have an immediate impact of reducing congestion at this junction, benefits but will also provide headroom for the growth of Stansted.
+In addition, the scheme supports the delivery of local plans which is essential for the provision of new homes and businesses in the area and, consequently, supports the economic growth of both Essex and the wider UK economy.
+The backing from the GC&P LEP also shows the wider benefits of the junction improvement to the overall East Anglian community, especially in terms of access to Stansted airport.
+There is an agreed proposal to construct a new £11m Harlow College Professional and Technical Skills Centre facility for up to 300 trainees at Stansted Airport for airport related activities training.
+Monetised value was simply taken as 10% of estimated Business User Benefits per TAG A2.1 3.4.
 Standards All works will be subject to regular building and highways standards.
 3.5.
-VfM See below - Sections 3.12 and 3.13.
-3.6.
-Options For the short to medium term and staying within current highway boundaries:assessed Location 1.
-Northbound Slip - The 'Do Nothing' alternative would be viable, but not acceptable, as traffic continues to grow at this junction.
+Value for See below - Sections 3.12 and 3.13. money assessment Options Location 1.
+Northbound Slip - The 'Do Nothing' alternative would be viable, but not assessed acceptable, as traffic continues to grow at this junction.
 There is no real 'Do Minimum' alternative, as once it has been agreed to proceed with the realignment, then the work would have to be completed.
-Location 2, Staggered Signalised Junction - As with Location 1, the 'Do Nothing' alternative would be viable, but not acceptable, as traffic continues to grow at this key junction.
-There is no real 'Do Minimum' alternative, as once it has been agreed to proceed with the junction, then the work would have to be completed.
-A reconfigured roundabout, widened approaches, signalisation and spiral markings were all considered, but were found to challenge design standards or provide little clear benefits in terms of adding capacity, or reduced journey times.
-Modelling has indicated that reducing the number of lanes or restricting crossings would not provide the desired outcome.
+Location 2, Signalised Junction - As with Location 1, the 'Do Nothing' alternative would be viable, but not acceptable, as traffic continues to grow at this key junction.
+There is no real 'Do Minimum' alternative, as once it has been agreed to proceed with the dualling, then the work would have to be completed.
+A reconfigured roundabout was investigated but found to be challenging design standards with little clear benefits in terms of adding capacity and reduced journey times.
 Location 3, Northbound Slip - As with Locations 1 & 2, the 'Do Nothing' alternative would be viable, but not acceptable, as traffic continues to grow at this junction.
 There is no real 'Do Minimum' alternative, as once it has been agreed to proceed with the realignment, then the work would have to be completed.
+Location 4, B1256 Dunmow Road - As above, the 'Do Nothing' alternative would be viable, but given that the housing developer has agreed to fund and build the improved exit onto B1256, it would be pointless not to progress.
+There is no real 'Do Minimum' alternative, as once it has been agreed to proceed, then the work would have to be completed.
 A Do-Minimum scenario, in base and forecast years, was included in the Value for Money assessment and compared to a Do-Something scenario combining all elements of the scheme.
 Other alternatives that have been considered include:-Relocating the exit from Birchanger Green Services to force traffic onto the A120 before turning onto the M11.
-This option was considered by the owners of Birchanger Services but, due to financial constraints has not been progressed at this time, but could be delivered in the future.
-The next four alternatives have been studied, but dismissed due to high costs and requiring much longer term planning:-
+This option is pending investigation into land ownership issues but could be delivered in the future.

+The next three alternatives have been studied but dismissed due to high costs:-